 Methadone Withdrawal Symptoms, Timeline & Detox Treatment Options

 When abused, physical and psychological dependence develop, leading to methadone withdrawal syndrome.
 The route of administration also matters.
-For example, if you inject methadone, it’s time to seek professional assistance.
+If you inject methadone, it’s time to seek professional assistance.
 When using methadone for long periods, especially when injected, you can develop cardiovascular issues.
-If you decide to stop using, you must take your health into account and receive professional help.

 To treat your methadone dependence, a related opioid use disorder, your mental health, or all of the above, you will require specialized support–a professional team of experts.
 Here is what you need to know about methadone withdrawal so that you can take the necessary steps.